Install Active Directory Users and Computers via PowerShell

 PowerShell Install Active Directory Users and Computers in Windows 11 10

-4. Once executed, the command will communicate with Windows Update to fetch and install the necessary components.
-After a brief wait, you should see a success message.Installing Active Directory Users and Computers in Windows 11
+4. After you run the command, it will check with Windows Update to download and add what’s needed.
+You’ll see a message when it’s done.Installing Active Directory Users and Computers in Windows 11

 Also see: Run CMD, PowerShell or Regedit as SYSTEM in Windows 11